ablab/spades/README.md

 If you have high-coverage data for bacterial/viral isolate or multi-cell organism, we highly recommend to use [`--isolate`](#isolate) option.

 SPAdes 3.15.0 includes the following additional pipelines:

 -   metaSPAdes &ndash; a pipeline for metagenomic data sets (see [metaSPAdes options](#meta)).
 -   plasmidSPAdes &ndash; a pipeline for extracting and assembling plasmids from WGS data sets (see [plasmid options](#plasmid)).
 -   metaplasmidSPAdes &ndash; a pipeline for extracting and assembling plasmids from *metagenomic* data sets (see [plasmid options](#plasmid)).
 -   rnaSPAdes &ndash; a *de novo* transcriptome assembler from RNA-Seq data (see [rnaSPAdes manual](assembler/rnaspades_manual.html)).
 -   biosyntheticSPAdes &ndash; a module for biosynthetic gene cluster assembly with paired-end reads (see [biosynthicSPAdes options](#biosynthetic)).
+-   rnaviralSPAdes &ndash; a *de novo* assembler tailored for RNA viral datasets (transcriptome, metatranscriptome and metavirome).
+-   coronaSPAdes is a special mode of rnaviralSPAdes specifically aimed for SARS-CoV-2 *de novo* assembly.
 -   truSPAdes &ndash; (DEPRECATED) a module for TruSeq barcode assembly (see [truSPAdes manual](assembler/truspades_manual.html)).

 In addition, we provide several stand-alone binaries with relatively simple command-line interface: [k-mer counting](#sec4.1) (`spades-kmercounter`), [assembly graph construction](#sec4.2) (`spades-gbuilder`) and [long read to graph aligner](#sec4.3) (`spades-gmapper`).
 To learn options of these tools you can either run them without any parameters or read [this section](#sec4).